 Your glucose can drop dangerously low in a condition called hypoglycemia - and this can even be deadly.

-Another precaution particularly for people with Type 1 Diabetes is against ketoacidosis.
-While this isn’t a realistic risk for people on the ketogenic diet without diabetes, people with Type 1 Diabetes can easily become too ketotic (>10mmol/L), meaning their blood levels of ketones becomes dangerously high - at which point they’re at a high risk of developing diabetic ketoacidosis.
+Another precaution, particularly for people with Type 1 Diabetes, is against ketoacidosis.
+While this isn’t a real risk for people on the ketogenic diet without diabetes, people with Type 1 Diabetes can easily become too ketotic (>10mmol/L), meaning their blood levels of ketones becomes dangerously high - at which point they’re at high risk of developing diabetic ketoacidosis.